bleach-enjoyer/ocproject/README.md

 # ocproject
-this is just a basic html project to familiarize myself with github. serious projects will come later.
+this is just a basic html project to familiarize myself with github.
+(more)serious projects will come later.